A Player's Guide to Feats - Lucky

 If you’re into numbers, percentages, and math in general, check out the Think DMs article on the Lucky feat.

-The Inspiring Leader Feat Useability by Class
+The Lucky Feat Useability by Class

 The Lucky feat is incredible for any class, albeit sometimes for different reasons.